New River Orchestra: Summer Serenade 2014

 Walt Lawrence & Stephen Lewis Center for Worship & the Arts

-Click here for tickets: Available Soon.
+Click here for tickets: New River Orchestra Tickets.

 The orchestra’s professional conductors are: Dr. Clark McAlister, Dr. Chris Ciccone, Maestro Peter Fuchs, and, Maestro Linc Lackey.

 Dr. Clark McAlister is Vice President and Editor-in-Chief of Edwin F. Kalmus and Company, Inc, and, Masters Music Publications, as well as Artistic Director of Klavier Records.
 He has been Assistant Conductor and Music Administrator of the Philharmonic Orchestra of Florida (later known as the Florida Philharmonic Orchestra), Music Director and Conductor of Palm Beach Community College, and, Instructor-in-Residence at the University of Montana at Missoula.
 He currently is the conductor of the Century Village East-Deerfield Beach Symphony Orchestra, Inc., and, co-conductor of the Sunrise Symphonic Pops Orchestra.
 He received his Doctor of Music Arts degree from the University of Miami, Frost School of music.